Hendrix-CS/csci151/labs/tic-tac-toe.md

 store the key and value.
 However, if there already exists a `HashNode` at that location, we first check to see if the keys match.
 If a match is found, the new value replaces the old value for that node.
 If the keys do not match, then a collision has occurred and must be resolved.

-Walk the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain where a new `HashNode` can be added.
+To resolve the collision, use the separate chaining algorithm to walk the linked list of `HashNodes` at that location, looking for either a matching key or the end of the chain where a new `HashNode` can be added.

 Only when a new `HashNode` is created should the size counter be incremented.

 ## Step 3 - get

 This method finds the associated index into the allocated array using the `index` method from Step 1.
-Then, following to the collision resolution method described above, we walk through the `HashNodes` found, until either a matching key is identified and the method returns the value of this node, or we encounter a `null` position and the method
+Then, following the separate chaining collision resolution method described above, we walk through the `HashNodes` found, until either a matching key is identified and the method returns the value of this node, or we encounter a `null` position and the method